 Farmstead at Round Top — Built in 1833, this newly renovated seven-room boutique hotel is walking distance to anything and everything.
 Its thoughtfully decorated guest rooms strike the elusive balance between farmhouse authenticity and an unfussy, contemporary vibe.

-Juxtaposition Farmhouse — The brains behind one of my favorite California-based shops are poised to open a collection of Round Top cottage rentals in 2021.
-The property will be a homerun, I know it, with pared back, authentic spaces that allow the surrounding landscape to be the shining star.
+Juxtaposition Farmhouse — The brains behind one of my favorite California-based shops opened a collection of Round Top cottage rentals.
+The property is a homerun with pared back, authentic spaces that allow the surrounding landscape — and communal fire pit— to be the shining star.